moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_named_filter.md

 Saved filters can be reapplied to filter the list of entities.

 The saved filters are specific to the entity type.
-For example, you can get a list of filters for the register of Acceptance documents, Incoming payments documents, directory of contractors.
+For example, you can get a list of filters for the register of Receiving transactions, Incoming payment transactions, the list of counterparties.
 Cannot get a general list of saved filters for everyone user entities.
 Each entity type will have its own set of filtering options.

 #### Entity attributes